elastic/search-ui/packages/react-search-ui/README.md

 State can be divided up into two types.

-1. Request state - Reflects the state of the most recent request.
+1. Request State - Reflects the state of the most recent request.
 It is updated at the time a request is made.
-2. Result state - Result state is updated AFTER a response is received.
+2. Result State - Result State is updated AFTER a response is received.

 For this reason, there are often two versions of state.
 For instance, `searchTerm` and `resultSearchTerm`.
 This can be relevant in the UI, where you might not want the search term on the page to change until AFTER a response is